 Level 2 - some experience and basic skills are expected

-Level 3 - some more advanced skills and abilities required - not for novices
+Level 3 - some intermediate to advanced skills are expected - not for novices

 For more information: